twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TUPDATEFORM** and **TUPDATEFORMFC** (**TUPDATEREMINDERFORM** in old versions) – Used when the program checks for updates as if `OnStartupShowUpdateReminder` is enabled.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 * **TUVSFORM** – Used when managing Unicode variation sequences in the font.
-* **TVALIDATIONWIZARDFORM** – Displays a dialog where you can validate the font for errors.
+* **TVALIDATIONWIZARDFORM** – Displays a dialog where you can validate the font for errors or problems.
 * **TWIDEMESSAGEFORM** – Used for messages.
 * **TWIDEWARNINGFORM** (**TWARNINGFORM** in old versions) – Used for warnings.